hpeyriere/hpeyriere.github.io/_pages/about.md

 Currently, I am working as a visiting graduate student at the Scripps Institution of Oceanography [Air-Sea Interaction Laboratory](https://airsea.ucsd.edu/) with Dr. [Luc Lenain](https://scripps.ucsd.edu/profiles/llenain) Dr. [Laurent Grare](https://scholar.google.com/citations?user=XmV-fycAAAAJ&hl=en) and Dr. [Nick Pizzo](https://sites.google.com/view/nicholaspizzo/home).
 We are working on better understanding upper ocean and submesoscale dynamics through the use of observations of horizontal currents, vertical vorticity, horizontal divergence and strain rate from arrays of [Wave Gliders](https://airsea.ucsd.edu/instrumentation/waveglider/).

-I am interested in ocean and atmosphere dynamics, and would like to build an approach at the interface between theory and observations, using analytic models, field observations and idealized numerical modelling.
+I am interested in ocean and atmosphere dynamics, and would like to build as a graduate student an approach at the interface between theory and observations, using analytic models, field observations and idealized numerical modelling.

-Amongst others, potential topics which I would love to explore in more detail as a graduate student include atmospheric and oceanic turbulence, interactions between different scales, air-sea interactions, vorticity dynamics, atmospheric moist convection, tropical storms, interconnections with surface hydrology, paleoclimates, and more!
+Amongst others, potential topics which I would love to explore in more detail include atmospheric and oceanic turbulence, interactions between different scales, air-sea interactions, vorticity dynamics, tropical storms, atmospheric moist convection, interconnections with surface hydrology, climate change paleoclimates, and more!
 I am generally passionate about any question I spend enough time focusing on.

 I am also fascinated by collective stories, myths and cosmologies, and the ways in which they shape our actions.